6 ways to convert any image to vector (free & paid)

 6) Convert your images to vector for free

 There are a lot of websites that convert flat images to vectors for free.
 Some of them go as far as giving the user the ability to input the number of color output, as well as designating a color palette.
-One of the best examples is pngtosvg.com.
+A couple of the best examples are pngtosvg.com or adobe convert to svg.

 The downside to this is that aside from the webpage being heavy because of numerous ads that pop up all over the site, the output creates imperfect and crooked lines.
 (And be careful with clicking on those ads too!
 Sometimes, they may lead you to malicious, virus-ridden websites!
 Yikes!)